 These are the stories that are filling the deep, wounded hole I have carried all these years.
 They are filling it with a remembering of what I am responsible for, what I belong to and who I belong to - which is to the wholeness of earth and all that inhabit her.
 These are the stories I want to partake in.
 These are the stories I want to tell, to pass along, to give life and meaning to.

 My life’s work is where story meets action, where dreams meet movement, where imagining meets creation.

 I had a dream - the sleeping kind - where I was told to plant these seeds inside the children.
 The seeds I cultivate are of song.
 And I feel reverence to harvest song with you and your children.
 May we honor our Elders, our movements and the Land with song.

-It is through her own adversities that she explores vulnerability and accesses the interdependence of all life.
+It is through her own adversities that she explores vulnerability and accesses the interdependence of all animate and inanimate beings.
 She searches to fill intergenerational holes with rooting.
 Her music, filmmaking, storytelling and beyond focuses on moving through stagnant manifestations, whether they be on individual or societal levels, by going into the darkness and building fires.